petepm/Slundge/lyrics.md

 ### Prechorus 2

 Die slow
-Whispering the things I wanna know
+Whispering inside some things to know

 What a relief
 It doesn't really matter if anyone thinks it matters